-Reflecting an emerging focus on treating violence as a disease, this initiative links public health agencies, community groups, and law enforcement in an effort to curb violence.
+Reflecting a focus on treating violence as a disease, this initiative links public health agencies, community groups, and law enforcement in an effort to curb violence.

 While violent crime rates across the United States have fallen over the past two decades, violence continues to pose a major threat to the health and well-being of many communities, disproportionately affecting racial and ethnic minority populations.
-According to the Centers for Disease Control, homicide is the leading cause of death for African-Americans between 10 to 24, the second leading cause of death for Hispanic youth in that age bracket, and the third leading cause of death for American Indian/Alaska Native youth in that age bracket.
-In response to this persistent problem, the Office of Minority Health at the U.S. Department of Health and Human Services and the Office of Community Oriented Policing Services at the U.S. Department of Justice have partnered to create the Minority Youth Violence Prevention Initiative which seeks to engage public health organizations, law enforcement agencies, and community-based groups in an effort to curb violence and reduce disparities in access to public health among at-risk minority youth.
+In response, the Office of Minority Health at the U.S. Department of Health and Human Services and the Office of Community Oriented Policing Services at the U.S. Department of Justice created the Minority Youth Violence Prevention Initiative to engage public health organizations, law enforcement agencies, and community-based groups in an effort to curb violence and reduce disparities in access to public health among at-risk minority youth.
 The initiative reflects an emerging body of research and practice that treats violence as a disease, linking public health agencies with law enforcement to approach violence from a public health perspective.

-The Center for Court Innovation was selected to serve as the site coordinator, technical assistance provider, and evaluator for the nine demonstration sites of the Minority Youth Violence Prevention initiative, building upon its ongoing work on violence prevention.
+The Center for Court Innovation was selected to serve as the site coordinator, technical assistance provider, and evaluator for the initial round of nine demonstration sites.
 See here to read a summary of a roundtable on 'Community Violence as a Population Health Issue' featuring a discussion of the initiative, and here for a report from the summit in March 2017 marking the final year of the program's first round.